dongjunhwang/dongjunhwang.github.io/index.md

 **Research Interests**: I research how to make open-vocabulary dense prediction models, such as segmentation and object detection, more scalable.
 My focus is on enabling visual grounding models to perform lifelong learning.
 In addition, I explore how to scale dense prediction models using imperfect datasets, such as self-supervised, semi-supervised, weakly supervised, and few-shot learning.

-**My recent primary research question** revolves around improving performance in unseen domains through continual learning.
+**My recent primary research question** is how to develop scalable and sustainable segmentation models through lifelong learning.

 Contact: <b>djhwang(at)sogang(dot)ac(dot)kr</b>